filecoin-project/venus/CONTRIBUTING.md

 - **Write code:** Once you've read this contributing guide, check out [Good First Issues](#good-first-issues) for well-prepared starter issues.

-- **Improve or write documentation:** You can add feedback to [#1689](https://github.com/filecoin-project/go-filecoin/issues/1689), or submit a PR with proposed changes.
+- **Improve or write documentation:** Docs currently live in the [Wiki](https://github.com/filecoin-project/go-filecoin/wiki).
+You can add feedback to [#1689](https://github.com/filecoin-project/go-filecoin/issues/1689), or submit a PR with proposed changes (process coming soon).

 - **New ideas:** Open a thread on the [Discussion Board](https://discuss.filecoin.io/).